Can I Sue Convenience Stores or Gas Stations?

 - You try to work out an agreement between the two of you

 - If you can't, a court holds a hearing at which each side presents evidence and makes arguments

 You can handle many small claims matters on your own, and some states won't let you be represented by a lawyer in small claims court.
 Bringing your case in small claims court saves you the time and expense of a full court trial.

 Don't Delay in Suing a Gas Station Convenience Store

 Negligence cases must be brought within a particular amount of time or else you lose the right to sue.
 The statute of limitations, which sets this time period, varies from state to state.
-Make sure you consult a local personal injury attorney soon after you are injured so that you can bring a claim if you want to.
+Make sure you consult a local premises liability lawyer with experience in soon after you are injured so that you can bring a claim if you want to.
 FindLaw's lawyer's directory provides phone numbers and other ways to get in touch with one near you.